Matheus0liveira/next-level-week-3/README.md

 <br/>

-### Future updates.
+### ✅ Future updates.

 - [x] Add whatsapp field.

-- [ ] Add colors in the respective markers (when registering an orphanage, the author chooses the color).
+- [x] Add colors in the respective markers (when registering an orphanage, the author chooses the color).

 - [x] DashBoard User(Admin).